 Check air quality at any time: European Air Quality Index & App

 How clean is the air you’re breathing right now?

 The European Air Quality Index provides information on the current air quality situation based on measurements from more than 2000 air quality monitoring stations across Europe.

 The Index allows citizens to use an interactive map to check the air quality at station level, based on five key pollutants that harm people's health and the environment: namely particulate matter (both PM2.5 and PM10), ground-level ozone, nitrogen dioxide and sulphur dioxide.

-The index is also available as an app for mobile phones.
+The index is also available as an app for mobile phones in all EU languages.